Airalo Review: Is It Still the Best Travel eSIM in 2026?

 The Americas (USA, Mexico, Canada, Colombia, Brazil)

 For trips across the US, Canada, and Mexico, the North America eSIM was genuinely one of the most convenient setups I’ve ever used.
 I typically went with 10 GB, valid for 30 days, usually costing around $46.
-In the US and Canada, speeds were usually strong, often around 30–60 Mbps, sometimes higher in big cities.
+In the US and Canada, speeds were usually strong, often around 30–60 Mbps, and in 5G-covered areas (T-Mobile and Verizon partner networks), I regularly saw 150+ Mbps in major cities.
 Mexico was a bit slower on average, but still very usable at 15–30 Mbps.

 For Colombia, I used a single-country Airalo eSIM while staying in Medellín and Bogotá.
 Plans were reasonably priced (around 10 GB for 30 days, roughly $28), and speeds were solid in cities, typically 20–40 Mbps.
 Coverage was reliable, and I had no issues working full days from cafes and apartments.